IrvingGomez/PersonalWebpage/content/project/Happiness/index.md

 World Happiness Report (WHR).
 However, the WHR has much more information than just the happiness score.
 This work is devoted to those underlying reasons that yields (or not) happiness.

 The original data is open and free.
-I keep a copy in <a href="https://irvinggomez/miscellanea/whr2017.csv">https://irvinggomez/miscellanea/whr2017.csv</a>.
+I keep a copy in <a href="https://irvinggomez/miscellanea/whr2017.csv">Miscellanea/Original data set</a>.
 For this analysis I only used the data of the year 2016.
 The features "Democratic Quality", "Delivery Quality", "Gini Index", "Gini Index, average 2000-13" and all the features like "Most people can be trusted..." where not considered.